freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/links-and-images-question-d.md

 ## --answers--

-An absolute link will link to elements and pages on the website, a relative link will link to other websites.
+An absolute link is a link to another page on the current website.
+A relative link is a link to another website.

 ---

-An absolute link will link to other websites, relative links will link to elements and pages on the website.
+An absolute link is a link to another website.
+A relative link is a link another page on the current website.

 ---

-Both absolute and relative can link to other pages or to elements on the same page.
+There is no difference between absolute and relative links.

 ## --video-solution--